Irish neutrality during World War II: Mixed effects

-In this regard Viscount Cranborne acknowledged at the war's end that the Irish Government had '...been willing to accord us any facilities which would not be regarded as overtly prejudicing their attitude to neutrality', collaborating with the British war cabinet.
+In this regard Viscount Cranborne acknowledged at the war's end that the Irish Government had "been willing to accord us any facilities which would not be regarded as overtly prejudicing their attitude to neutrality", collaborating with the British war cabinet.
 (See below for complete text.)
 The pattern of co-operation between British and Irish agencies began upon the onset of war when de Valera permitted the use of specified Irish airspace mainly for patrolling coastal points.
 The use of the "Donegal Corridor", the narrow strip of Irish territory between County Fermanagh and the sea, was significant.
 By the autumn of 1941 use of the corridor was a daily routine.
 While de Valera rejected British appeals to use Irish ports and harbour facilities directly, de Valera was, according to M.E.
-Collins, 'more friendly than strict neutrality should have allowed.'
-The co-operation that emerged allowed for meetings to take place to consider events after German troops had overrun neutral Denmark, Norway, the Netherlands Luxembourg and Belgium.
+Collins, "more friendly than strict neutrality should have allowed."
+The co-operation that emerged allowed for meetings to take place to consider events after German troops had overrun neutral Denmark, Norway, the Netherlands, Luxembourg and Belgium.
 Three days after the fall of France, Irish and British defence officials met to discuss how British troops could, strictly at de Valera's invitation, occupy Ireland upon the event of a German landing there to expel foreign troops attempting to use her as a back door to later invade Britain (Plan "W").
 The meetings continued, as Cranborne described, throughout the war, facilitating further dialogue.

-Before the war began, de Valera had held a meeting with career diplomat Dr. Eduard Hempel, the German Minister in Ireland since 1938.
+Before the war began, de Valera had held a meeting with career diplomat Eduard Hempel, the German Minister in Ireland since 1938.
 The meetings discussed Ireland's close trade links with the United Kingdom and the ease with which Britain could invade her if its interests were threatened.
-He, in turn, communicated to Berlin that such was the case that it 'rendered it inevitable for the Irish government to show a certain consideration for Britain' and urged war officials to avoid any action that would legitimise a British invasion of Ireland.
-In mid-June 1940, Secretary of External Affairs Joe Walshe expressed his 'great admiration for the German achievements.'
-Hempel, for his part, wrote to Germany of 'the great and decisive importance, even to Ireland, of the changed situation in world affairs and of the obvious weakness of the democracies.'
-Hempel might well have known better of Irish intentions, having earlier described a native custom 'to say agreeable things without meaning everything that is said.'
+He, in turn, communicated to Berlin that such was the case that it "rendered it inevitable for the Irish government to show a certain consideration for Britain" and urged war officials to avoid any action that would legitimise a British invasion of Ireland.
+In mid-June 1940, Secretary of External Affairs Joe Walshe expressed his "great admiration for the German achievements."
+Hempel, for his part, wrote to Germany of "the great and decisive importance, even to Ireland, of the changed situation in world affairs and of the obvious weakness of the democracies."
+Hempel might well have known better of Irish intentions, having earlier described a native custom "to say agreeable things without meaning everything that is said."